tigerfarm/tigclient/README.md

 # Tiger Voice Client Application Version 3.1

-To make and receive voice calls from your browser, deploy your own Twilio Client website application.
+Use this application to make and receive voice calls from your browser.

 Requirements:

 - For non-developers and developers: you will need a Twilio account.
 A free Trial account will work.
 - For non-developers, you will need an [Heroku account](https://heroku.com/) to host your application.
 - For developers, I have included a Node.JS webserver program that you can run locally on your computer.
-  You can also run this application on a website that can run PHP programs.
+  You can also run this application on a website that has a PHP runtime environment.

 Note, no development required to run this application.
 It can be completely deployed and tested from a web browser.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/tigerfarm/OwlClient)

 When you deploy to Heroku, you will be prompted for an app name.
-The name needs to be unique, example, enter your name+cc (example: davidcc).
+The name needs to be unique.
+Example, enter your name+cc (example: davidcc).
 Click Deploy app.
 Once the application is deployed, click Manage app.
 Set Heroku project environment variables by clicking Settings.
 Click Reveal Config Vars.
 Add the following key value pairs:
 ````
-ACCOUNT_SID : your_account_SID (starts with "AC")
+ACCOUNT_SID : your_account_SID (starts with "AC", available from Twilio Console)
-AUTH_TOKEN : your_account_auth_token
+AUTH_TOKEN : your_account_auth_token (Available from Twilio Console)
 TOKEN_HOST : your_Twilio_Functions_domain (example: about-time-1235.twil.io)
-TOKEN_PASSWORD : your_TaskRouter_password for users to get TaskRouter access tokens.
-You create the password for your users.
-Suggestion, use the same password as the client password used below.
+TOKEN_PASSWORD : your_token_password (Password is required to create tokens.
+You create the password for your users)
-WORKSPACE_SID : your_TaskRouter_workspace_sid (Only required if you are using the TaskRouter options)
+WORKSPACE_SID : your_TaskRouter_workspace_sid (Only required if you are using TaskRouter)
 ````
 Tiger Client Screen print: